upros/tls-pok/draft-friel-tls-eap-dpp.md

 # Summary of Work

-[TODO: agree with WG chairs where this work lives and where it should be documented.]

 The protocol outlined here can be broadly broken up into 4 distinct areas:

 - TLS extensions to transport the bootstrap public key identifier